mozilla/uniffi-rs/docs/adr/0004-only-threadsafe-interfaces.md

   issue deprecation warnings.

-* Perform the actual removal as late as possible (ie, until support for non threadsafe interfaces actually inhibits our ability to add new features)
+* Perform the actual removal as late as possible (ie, until support for non threadsafe interfaces actually inhibits our ability to add new features).
+  Concretely, the actual removal involves:

+  * Making `[Threadsafe]` the default.
+The attribute will not be removed as that would break existing Threadsafe components.
+At some point in the future we should mark it as deprecated, leading the door open to eventual removal.

+  * Remove support for generating the threadsafety in generated rust.
+This will cause rust objects that don't support `Send + Sync` to fail to compile.

 ## Links